cointop-sh/cointop/docs/content/faq.md

 ## How can use a different config file other than the default?

   Run cointop with the `--config` flag, eg `cointop --config="/path/to/config.toml"`, to use the specified file as the config.

+  Alternatively, you can set the config file path via the environment variable `COINTOP_CONFIG`, eg `export COINTOP_CONFIG="/path/to/config.toml"`

 ## I'm getting the error `open /dev/tty: no such device or address`.